 "Dr. Barrows, Ms. Rachel and staff have unequivocally brought me out of a exhausting self loathing State of mind from a hereditary facial issue that I attempted to self resolve for years.
 Dr. Barrows straightforwardness and Ms.Rachel's empathy with after care has been invaluable.
 I am extremely thankful.."- D.C. / Google / Sep 18, 2017

 "This review only contains a rating"- K.S. / Google / Aug 14, 2017

 WHAT TO EXPECT

-While light stinging or cramping is a common occurrence during the procedure, a patient should tell a doctor if he or she is experiencing extreme pain because this could be a sign of the solution leaking from the vein into surrounding tissue.
-After the solution is injected and the needle removed, the doctor will apply compression to the treatment area.
-The doctor will also massage the area to evenly distribute the solution and to keep blood out of the injected vein to prevent any undue complications.
-Sometimes, a doctor will tape a compression pad to the treated area if he or she is going to treat another vein.
+While light stinging or cramping is a common occurrence during the procedure, a patient should tell the practitioner if he or she is experiencing extreme pain because this could be a sign of the solution leaking from the vein into surrounding tissue.
+After the solution is injected and the needle removed, the practitioner will apply compression to the treatment area.
+The practitioner will also massage the area to evenly distribute the solution and to keep blood out of the injected vein to prevent any undue complications.
+Sometimes, the practitioner will tape a compression pad to the treated area if he or she is going to treat another vein.